Balvajs/dismiss-stale-reviews/README.md

 However, in most cases, we want to treat reviews as stale only if the approver is the codeowner of files changed in the new commits.

-This action is checking all approvals upon every commit push and removes reviews only from codeowners of changed files.
+This action checks all approvals upon every commit push and removes reviews only from codeowners of changed files.
 ![Stale reviews dismissed based on ownership](/docs/dismiss-reviews-based-on-ownership.png)

 ## Edge cases

 There are some situations when it can’t be decided what should be dismissed.
 In those situations, the action defaults to GitHub’s default behavior - dismissing all reviews.

-#### Some of the changed files don’t have an owner
+##### 1. Some of the changed files don’t have an owner

+The behavior in this case can be changed by input `no-owner-action`, which accepts either `dismiss-all` or `dismiss-none`.
+The default is `dismiss-all`.

-#### The action isn’t able to find
+##### 2. The action isn’t able to find changes in the last commit because of a force push

+The action is not able to work with force pushes.
+The behavior in this case can be changed by input `force-push-action`, which accepts either `dismiss-all` or `dismiss-none`.
+The default is `dismiss-all`.

 ## Usage